-When I say it can't be done, what I really mean is it usually can't be done to anyone's satisfaction.
+When I say it can't be done, what I really mean is it usually can't be done to one's satisfaction.

-If it could been done without distortion, I would do it free.
+If it could be done without distortion, I would do it free.
 Cause, like I say, it's very easy to enlarge pictures.

 But, as the pictures below demonstrate, it can't be done to most people's satisfaction.

 Digital pictures distort progressively more as they're enlarged